Australian Native Plants

 Description

 Grey Stinkwood is greyish in appearance with leafless stems like broom.
-It is variable in form from prostrate to decumbent to a weeping or upright shrub.
+It is variable in form from prostrate groundcover to a weeping shrub or upright shrub.
 It produces yellow or orange flowers in late spring and summer (from October to March).

 Habitat